 Obtain necessary permits and licenses

 Based on your location, you may need to obtain a general business license and other permits, such as a food services certification.

 B&B owners can suffer from burnout when they are facing the daily challenges of cooking, cleaning, gardening, maintenance, marketing, hospitality, ordering, and accounting.
 If you choose to hire employees to take on one or more of these functions, you want to be sure that your staff, like you, can thrive interacting with an ever-changing customer base.

 If you are appealing to customers looking for an idyllic, rural experience, then country cottage should be the theme in your B&B. If your B&B is on or near the ocean, a nautical theme will make customers right at home.

 Running a B&B is a great experience.
 Given the vast responsibilities a B&B owner takes on, it makes sense to use a partner that can support your growing business.

 Benetrends has helped many entrepreneurs find the funding for their own B&B with an innovative solution that uses existing 401(k) funds to start or grow a business.
-Benetrends also has partnerships with places that offer credit card processing, payroll management, and business insurance.
+Benetrends also has partnerships with places that offer credit card processing, and business insurance.

 Download Innovative Funding Strategies For Entrepreneurs to learn more.